San Diego Heavy Equipment Training Programs

 Training in the safety and usage of heavy equipment is not plentiful in the San Diego area; however, the one institution offering programs is less than 20 minutes from the center of the city.
 This article covers the required coursework and focus areas in the college's programs.
 It includes a table of figures and facts about the school as well.

-- San Diego Miramar College, located roughly 15 miles from downtown, offers heavy equipment training at its Advanced Transportation Technology and Energy (ATTE) Center.
-Students have the opportunity to earn two different diesel technology certificates or an associate's degree.
-The programs include training options in areas like heavy equipment undercarriage systems, heavy duty transportation technology or heavy duty equipment technology.
+- San Diego Miramar College, located roughly 15 miles from downtown, offers students the opportunity to earn multiple diesel technology certificates or an associate's degree.
+The programs include training in heavy equipment undercarriage systems, heavy duty transportation technology or heavy duty equipment technology.

 Find out even more about the featured college by reading over the table below.
 It has details on costs, student retention, enrollment figures and more to assist you with your education decision.